Parent Feeding Styles

 High Demands + Low Responsiveness = The “Clean Your Plate” Parent

-Effect: The child tends to have poor appetite regulation and be less likely to eat fruits and vegetables.
-This style is most often linked to obesity and being overweight.
+Effect: Poor appetite regulation and lower intake of fruits and vegetables.
+This style is often linked to overweight and obesity.

 step brothers will ferrel (2017_10_15 02_47_58 UTC).gif